SoftwareGuy/Ignorance/README.md

 **There is NO NEED to compile Ignorance 2018.** To get the latest version, clone the repo.
 Install the latest 2018 release into your project, then copy the `IgnoranceTransport.cs` file over the top of the release `IgnoranceTransport.cs` file.
 That's all you have to do.

 ## Compatibility
-**x64 Runtime Platforms only!
-This is due to the dependencies only being compiled for x64.**
-Tested and confirmed working on Unity 2018.2.20 with Mirror for Unity 2018 branch.
+- Tested and confirmed working on Unity 2018.2.20 with Mirror for Unity 2018 branch.
+- Windows, Linux and Mac x64 (64Bit) supported. x86 (32Bit) is not.
+- Android ARMv7 and ARM64 (aarch64) supported.
+- iOS not currently supported.

 ## Dependencies
 - We rely on [ENet-CSharp](https://github.com/nxrighthere/ENet-CSharp) to do most of the heavy-lifting.
 Ignorance hooks into the wrapper and perform magic tricks to make it all work.